aleung013/OpenSource-s16/lab2/lab2.md

        </tr>
    </table>

 1. My project is going to be an Android app that lets users create and plan hangouts with their friends.
-Therefore, it will most likely be used by high school / college students.
-It will probably be a MIT license.
+Therefore, it will most popular among high school / college students.
+It will probably be a MIT license so other people can use and modify the program.